 The Community Assistance and Life Liaison program (CALL) is a program led by Gulf Coast JFCS in partnership with St. Petersburg Police Department.
 A team of clinical staff and community navigators are dispatched to non-violent, non-criminal calls to provide a therapeutic, wrap-around response.
-The program will roll out in multiple phases, initially embedding CALL team members with police officers and eventually transitioning to an entirely independent response.
 The CALL program responds to intoxication, drug overdose, mental health crisis, suicide intervention, truancy, homeless complaints, and neighborhood disputes.

-Intervention Services provides substance abuse intervention services for adults 18 years and older in Pinellas, Pasco, and Hillsborough Counties who present with risk factors for substance misuse.
-This in-home program provides individualized screening, assessment, and intervention through education, short-term problem solving, advocacy, referral, and follow-up to reduce risk factors and the need for more extensive treatment.
+Prevention and Intervention Services provide substance abuse services for adults in Pinellas, Pasco, and Hillsborough counties.
+We offer presentations focusing on the prevention of substance abuse and increasing healthy behaviors in our communities.
+For individuals who present with risk factors for substance misuse, we provide in- home services for individualized screening, assessment, and intervention through education, short-term problem solving, advocacy, referral, and follow-up to reduce risk factors and the need for more extensive treatment.